YosraGriri/AV-speech-separation/Mask_Estimation/VisualVoice/README.md

 Before running the code, download the VoxCeleb2 dataset.
 You can request the download link by using your university email to contact [here](https://mm.kaist.ac.kr/datasets/voxceleb).

+The pre-processed mouth ROIs can be downloaded from the [VisualVoice GitHub repository](https://github.com/facebookresearch/VisualVoice).

 ## Usage

-To separate audio using VisualVoice, you can run the following scripts:
+To generate separated audio files using VisualVoice, you can run the following scripts:

 1. Using simulated RIR: